yielda-game/yielda-game.github.io/_posts/2022-09-21-glowing-review.md

 > * Betray the team strategy to win yourself, but keep it a secret.
 > * Eject your cash if you're about to lose, but lose all the compounded interest and a chunk of the initial deposit.
 >
-> In essence, this is a strategic simulator, where the factors for winning changes with every bet.
+> ponziFarm is a strategic simulator, where the factors for winning changes with every bet.
 Seems some form of AI will be added later to adjust the game parameters intelligently.
 >
 > PonziFarm gets a chunk of change every time someone places a bet, regardless of the outcome.
 This can be shared with partners/investors.
 >